 One downside of living in Crab Orchard, however, is that residents on average have to contend with a long commute, spending on average 30.77 minutes every day commuting to work.

-Crab Orchard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Crab Orchard doesn't have a public transportation system that people use for their commute.

-Crab Orchard ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.11% of people over 25 have a college degree.
+In terms of college education, Crab Orchard ranks among the least educated cities in the nation, as only 5.11% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Crab Orchard in 2022 was $18,661, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $74,644 for a family of four.
 However, Crab Orchard contains both very wealthy and poor people as well.
 Crab Orchard also has one of the higher rates of people living in poverty in the nation, with 31.23% of its population below the federal poverty line.